 back power after a democratic election (itself a true wonder in

 Egypt (102), sets the agenda for the near future.

 No study of democratic change can ignore Africa.
 This giant

-continent, allegedly the cradle of the human species, once not
+continent, supposedly the cradle of the human species, once, not

 exceptions doing very badly in terms of democratic criteria.
 The